Health Goals for Success

 Phew, it’s been a crazy busy June!
 Anyone else relate?
 End of year activities and parties added to our already busy schedules can make for a hectic month.

 When we have extremely busy phases in our lives often our goal to keep our bodies healthy and strong goes on the back burner.
-However, I would argue that eating healthy (avoiding junk food) and moving our bodies is the PERFECT combo to help calm our stressed out busy bodies and minds.
+However, I would argue that eating healthy and moving our bodies is the perfect combo to help calm our stressed out busy bodies and minds.

 For fitness, consistency is best.
 The key is setting goals.
 SMART goals.
-Now before you roll your eyes, please let me lay out an important scientific fact about goal setting I recently discovered.
+Now before you roll your eyes, please let me lay out an important scientific fact about goal setting.

-76% of people who wrote down their goals and provided weekly progress to a friend or trainer achieved their goals.
-WOW!
-That is a huge percentage!
-This study shows the value of taking the time to write down your goals, create an action plan, and develop a system of support to hold yourself accountable for achieving your goals.
+In a recent study 76% of people who wrote down their goals and provided weekly progress to a friend or trainer achieved their goals.
+Those are great odds!
+This study demonstrated the value of taking the time to write down your goals, create an action plan, and develop a system of support to hold yourself accountable for achieving your goals.

 • Specific